iseakash/end-to-end-ml-project/README.md

                 > initiating path varibales and making new directories,
                 > reading raw data file and saving train-test data files,
                 > logging the details and raising the exceptions.
-            - Add .artifacts in the .gitignore file in the Environments to avoid data save.
+            - Add .artifacts in the .gitignore file in the Environments to avoid data save. (can avoid)

         How to fill "data_transformation.py" file?
             - Aim: Perform feature engineering, data cleaning, handle categorical data, etc.